 What is it used for?
 Medicinally it is widely regarded as a strong antiseptic, a sedative, a stress reliever, a digestive enhancer and one of the strongest immune system boosters given its bactericidal and fungicidal properties.
 It is also known for it’s spasm relieving qualities, both respiratory (coughing) digestive (cramps) and nervous (convulsions).

 Will I like it?
 Aromatically, it is a green and tart but also sweet citrus aroma with soft floral undertones.
 It blends well with many other essential oils including citrus, floral, wood, spice and herb families of oils.
 Emotionally it is known for it’s uplifting and calming properties.

 How can I use it?
-A Release and Relax Diffuser Recipe: Try this at the end of a busy day to release and relax.
+Try this Release and Relax Diffuser recipe at the end of a busy day to release and relax.
 Combine the essential oil drops in a traditional diffuser or oil burner.